There is a concern about how much sugars Canadians consume. It is important to look to Canadian sources of data on what we are currently consuming.

 Statistics Canada food availability data is reported annually.
 Added sugars availability data represents the amount of added sugars available for consumer consumption in the marketplace and can be used to estimate trends in per capita (i.e. “average per person”) consumption of added sugars in Canada (3,8).

-Data from Statistics Canada shows a continuing long-term gradual declining trend in per capita added sugars intake, with a 13% reduction based on % energy over the past 20 years.
-In 2022, the estimated loss-adjusted* per person added sugars consumption in Canada was 11.2% energy (a decline from 12.9% energy in 2002).
-The largest contributor to the decline in added sugars is the continued decline in soft drinks availability, which is down by 57% over the past 20 years.
+Data from Statistics Canada shows a long-term gradual declining trend in per capita added sugars intake, with a 16% reduction based on % energy over the past 20 years.
+In 2023, the estimated loss-adjusted* per person added sugars consumption in Canada was 10.8% energy (a decline from 12.8% energy in 2003).
+The largest contributor to the decline in added sugars is the continued decline in soft drinks availability (estimated high-fructose corn syrup intake), which is down by 59% over the past 20 years.
 This is consistent with the observed reduction in added sugars consumption in 2015 compared to 2004 from the Canadian Community Health Surveys (1).

 Data source: Data source: Statistics Canada.
 Adjusted for waste using updated USDA Loss-Adjusted Food Availability (https://www.ers.usda.gov/data-products/food-availability-per-capita-data-system/loss-adjusted-food-availability-documentation/).
 Includes refined sugar, maple sugar, honey and sugars in soft drinks.
 Variability in sugars and syrups reflects substituting sugar with high fructose corn syrup in soft drinks.
 Sugars in soft drinks is an overestimate as soft drink data includes non-caloric soft drinks.